 Many people know about the economic benefits of recycling.
 In these times, it’s always good to save some money.
-While it’s true that you will not save a lot of money by recycling used materials like aluminum cans or glass bottles, it’s great to cultivate a recycling culture in the home because it brings long-term benefits.
+While it’s true that you will not save a lot of money by recycling used materials like aluminum cans or glass bottles, it’s great to cultivate a recycling culture in the home because the economic advantages of recycling are long-term.
 For instance, you can keep recycled cardboard boxes for occasions when you need to ship things to relatives and friends.
 For the society at large, recycling creates long term investment value at low upfront cost.
 To encourage people to recycle, the government and independent organizations have introduced various programs.
 Besides organizing your garbage and recycling glass, metals or paper, there are many ways to contribute to the cause.
 Let’s take a look at the different ways you can contribute to recycling.

 Traditional Methods of Recycling